EVERSE-ResearchSoftware/RSQKit/pages/rs_quality/fair.md

 ## Tools and practices for FAIR research software development

 There are various tools and practices that support the development of FAIR research software, contributing to each of the four FAIR principles.
-These tools and practices work together, as no single tool or practice addresses only one principle.
+These tools and practices work together, as no single tool or practice will fully addresses one principle.
 In fact, a single tool or practice can often contribute to multiple principles simultaneously.

+It is important to note that simply using these tools, without following good practice and guidance on how best to align their usage with the FAIR principle, is not enough to produce FAIR software.

 The table below provides a summary of how different tools and practices help with the FAIR software principles.

 | Tools and practices                                                                                  | Findable | Accessible | Interoperable | Reusable |